Assignment of Payment

 - Submitting AOP using Secure Upload Tool

-June 29, 2020: Important Changes and Reminders for those who submit Diagnostic Facilities Services’ Assignment of Payment and Authorization (AOP) form.
+July 26, 2021: Important Changes for individuals submitting Diagnostic Facilities Services’ Assignment of Payment (AOP) and Medical Director Authorization forms.

 - The new system will allow only one AOP form and one related form (such as a confirmation of credentialing) to be submitted at a time.